Chapter 1 - Starting programming with Python#

 1.5.1 Examples of elemantary functions#

-We are now going to look at several additional examples of built-in functions for both arrays and DataFrames.
-For a complete list, go to the official documentation of numpy arrays and pandas DataFrames.
-If you’re looking for something specific, it’s always a good idea to conduct a Google search for the data structure you are using.
+We are now going to look at several additional examples of functions for both arrays and DataFrames.
+For a complete list, go to the official documentation of NumPy arrays and pandas DataFrames.
+If you’re looking for something specific, it’s always a good idea to conduct an online search for the data structure you are using.

-• It is possible to round the value of floats and matrices using np.round.
+It is possible to round the value of floats and matrices using np.round or pandas.DataFrame.round.
 Run the following and inspect the outcomes to see if you understand what happens:

 np.round(1.555)

-• With the help of functions previously introduced, create a matrix of size 20x30 containing only floats that represent \(5/3\) in six digits after the decimal point.
+With the help of functions previously introduced, create a matrix of size 20 x 30 containing only floats that represent \(5 / 3\) to six decimal places.
 Try to do this in only one line of code!

 1.5.2 Data analysis#